cbib/virhunter/README.md

 Before running VirHunter you have to fill in the `predict_config.yaml` file.

 To run VirHunter you can use the already pre-trained models.
-Provided are fully trained models for 3 host species  (peach, grapevine, sugar beet) and for fragment sizes 500 and 1000.
-Weights for these models can be downloaded by running the `download_weights.sh` script:
+Provided are fully trained models for 7 plants (peach, grapevine, sugar beet, rice, lettuce, tomato, carrot) and for fragment sizes 500 and 1000 each.
+Weight for these models can be downloaded by running the `download_weights.sh` script:
 ```shell
 bash scripts/download_weights.sh
 ```